Improvements on an Ancient Process

 Are you ready to ditch the conventional quench process?
 Can you benefit from cleaner parts?
 The experts at Atlas have the knowledge and experience to guide you to a better part.
 Give us a call today to find out how you can benefit from cleaner, more cost-effective components.

 Interested in learning more?
-Dr. Craig Stringer recently presented original research on the benefits of sinter-hardening at the ASM International Heat Treat conference.
+In 2021, Dr. Craig Stringer presented original research on the benefits of sinter-hardening at the ASM International Heat Treat conference.
 You can find more information HERE.
 Curious about the advantages of sinter hardening?
 Find out how the experts at Atlas took advantage of the sinter harden process to solve a customer problem while producing a BETTER COMPONENT HERE.

 - Information provided by Bodycote, plc